dlds/yii2-giixer/README.md

 There is not any migration required to run.
 Module itself does not store data in DB.

+## Structure

+Giixer defines its own easy to maintain and extend application structure which is sligtly different than default gii generated structure.
+Below you can find what all and how giixer generates.

+### AR models
+Giixer uses it own AR models nested strucutre.
+Below are single AR models described what they stand for on adequate levels they work in.

+1. Base AR model
+    * top AR model which is maintained by giixer itself only.
+    * this AR model always extends **GxActiveRecord**
+    * manual changes to this model may be lost after next giixer generation
+    * this AR model file is placed in `common\models\db\base` or `common\modules\modulename\models\db\base`
+2. Common AR model
+    * first editable AR model which extends previous **Base AR model**
+    * changes to this model will not be lost after following giixer generation
+3. Frontend/Backend AR model
+    * bottom level AR model which extends **Common AR model**
+    * these AR models lie in separate yii2 application `frontend` and `backend`
+    * these models are the only ones which should be used directly by each aplication

+> This AR model structure gives you opportunity to easily change your DB strucutre and still be able to regenerate your AR models without loosing your current code changes Above structure is shown on [this diagram](https://drive.google.com/file/d/0B4fdy0PlE1nyTS14ZEFsUFBBZDQ/view?usp=sharing)

 ## Configuration

 Enables gii module in your config file by adding it to app bootstrap.